 North American Waterfowl Species List

 The North American Waterfowl Slam.
 It’s not a contest.
 It’s a personal quest.

-A listing of North American waterfowl species depends on who you ask.
-Many accept that there are 41 species to include ducks, geese and swans.
-But is that number too restrictive or arbitrary?
 To include Emperor geese (available to Alaska residents in 2017 and pending availability to Alaska non-residents in 2018) brings the number to 42.
-Notably differentiated subspecies of common eider, swans and brant, are readily huntable but are absent from popular lists of North American waterfowl species that nonetheless include the blue color-phase of snow geese, which differs in color only.
+Notably differentiated subspecies of common eider, swans and brant, are readily huntable but absent from popular lists of North American waterfowl species slams that nonetheless include the blue color-phase of snow geese, which differs in color only.
 Why not include inter-grades, too, if that’s the case?
 And sandhill cranes are not even waterfowl – why not include coots and rails?!
 As for drawing a hard line in the mud, there are still a few old-timers that can tell stories of having hunted during the halcyon days of waterfowl hunting throughout North America when Stellar’s eiders and spectacled eiders were still legally hunted.

 “There are no fences in the sky,” a long-time friend and respected mentor once said.
 Your own North American waterfowl list may grow longer to include vagrant visitors to the United States, such as Eurasian wigeons, Eurasian teal, or pink-footed geese.
-Blue-phased Ross’ geese and blue-phased greater geese are not as prevalent as blue-phased lesser snow geese but exist.
-Depending on where you’re hunting a masked duck might streak over your decoys.
-Breaking out the bafflingly various races of Canada and cackling geese will keep die-hards busy forever.
-The truth of the matter is that these lists never really end.
+Blue-phased Ross’ geese and blue-phased greater snow geese are not as prevalent as blue-phased lesser snow geese but exist.
+Depending on where you’re hunting, a masked duck might streak over your decoys one day.
+Breaking out the bafflingly various races of Canada and cackling geese could keep die-hards busy forever.
+The truth of the matter is that these bird-slam lists never really end.
 After completing your collection of North American waterfowl species, are you going to quit and instead play golf?
-There are 5 more continents to go (see our Waterfowl of the World page).
+There are 5 more continents to go (see our growing Waterfowl of the World page).